 Forklift operators know the kind of damage they put their forklifts through.
-The wear and tear of daily use, often times around the clock, makes it crucial that you perform regular maintanence to your forklift.
-Just like an automobile, a forklift will continue to operate to its highest capability if it is being maintained properly.
+The wear and tear of daily use, often times around the clock, makes it crucial that you perform regular maintenance to your forklift.
+Just like an automobile, a forklift truck will continue to operate to its highest capability if it is being maintained properly.

 There are certain parts and components on all forklifts that receive a higher amount of abuse.
 Preventative maintenance is the best solution to just about any problem with the majority of these heavy use parts.
 That means replacing a part if it is obviously worn out or operating poorly.
 These forklift parts are some of the most commonly replaced on any model of forklift, and as an owner or operator it is important to recognize them and how to replace them.

 Designed and responsible for most of the lifting, the forklift fork is an essential component to the function of your forklift.
 Made out of the highest grade metals available to withstand the most use and abuse, the forklift fork is what makes a forklift.
 The fork is attached to the mast, which stabilizes the fork.
 Attached the mast are the rollers that adjust the height of the fork when you are lifting.
 This fork’s operation is controlled by a module in the cab by the forklift operator.
 This controls the lift and movement of the forklift, as well as the angular and horizontal positioning on some more complex forklift designs.

 The forklift’s oil filter keeps the engine running smoothly and your oil clean.
 Without it, your engine will quickly deteriorate from the friction and heat created by the engine.
 Instead of risking the future function of your forklift’s engine, make sure to replace the oil filter whenever you give your forklift an oil change.
 And make sure to change the oil as regularly as your forklift’s manufacturer recommends.

 Hyster Forklift Seat